 For example, we use a cookie called ‘lbcs’ which makes it possible for Google Docs to open many Docs in one browser.
 Blocking this cookie would prevent Google Docs from operating correctly.

 We also use one or more cookies for advertising we serve across the web.
 One of the main advertising cookies on non-Google sites is named ‘IDE‘ and is stored in browsers under the domain doubleclick.net.
 Another is stored in google.com and is called ANID.
 We use other cookies with names such as DSID, FLC, AID, TAID, and exchange_uid.
 Other Google properties, like YouTube, may also use these cookies to show you more relevant ads.

-Google also uses conversion cookies, whose main purpose is to help advertisers determine how many times people who click on their ads end up purchasing their products.
-These cookies allow Google and the advertiser to determine that you clicked the ad and later visited the advertiser's site.
+Google also uses conversion cookies (e.g., cookies named ‘__gcl’), whose main purpose is to help advertisers determine how many times people who click on their ads end up taking an action on their site (e.g., making a purchase).
+These cookies allow Google and the advertiser to determine that you clicked the ad and later visited the advertiser’s site.
 Conversion cookies are not used by Google for personalized ad targeting and persist for a limited time only.
-A cookie named ‘Conversion‘ is dedicated to this purpose.
-It's generally set in the googleadservices.com domain or the google.com domain (you can find a list of domains we use for advertising cookies at the foot of this page).
 Some of our other cookies may be used to measure conversion events as well.
-For example, DoubleClick and Google Analytics cookies may also be used for this purpose.
+For example, Google Marketing Platform and Google Analytics cookies may also be used for this purpose.

 Websites often collect information about how users interact with a website.
 This may include the pages users visit most often and whether users get error messages from certain pages.
 We use these so-called ‘session state cookies’ to help us improve our services, in order to improve our users’ browsing experience.
 Blocking or deleting these cookies will not render the website unusable.